poolifier/poolifier-web-worker/benchmarks/README.md

 ### Usage

-To run the internal benchmark, you just need to navigate to the root of poolifier cloned repository and run `deno task benchmark:js`.
+To run the internal benchmark, you just need to navigate to the root of poolifier cloned repository and run `deno task benchmark` or `deno task benchmark:deno`.

 ### [Results](https://bencher.dev/perf/poolifier-deno)